MaxiMir/Motive/Tips.md

 You should use markdown, including bold, UL/OL, write with a degree of creativity, burstiness, and human-like.
 The article is "5 Steps to Successful Goals: Turn Ambition into Reality".

-Generate a motivational slogan for the article "How to Manage Your Time: Methods and Techniques